metablaster/WindowsFirewallRuleset/README.md

     Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted
     ```

-7. Move to C root drive, this is where you extracted your downloaded zip file:
+7. Now if you don't have PowerShell context menu then move to C root drive,
+this is where you extracted your downloaded zip file:

     ```powershell
     cd C:\
     ```

-8. cd into that folder, of course rename the command if your extracted folder is called something else:
+8. cd into downloaded folder, of course rename the command if your extracted folder is called something
+else:

     ```powershell
     cd WindowsFirewallRuleset-master